AustinCodingAcademy/aca-store-react-2/README.md

 ### Further Thinking
 * What is wrong with the ShoppingCart?
+* How can this issue be resolved?

 # Part 2.
+### ProductList
+* Add some conditional rendering to this component:
+* If the products array is empty, render a message that says "No products available".
+* If the products array is not empty, map the products as normal.

 ### componenDidMount
 * Make the App component have a state key for products which should default to an empty array